 1. Bosu Sandbag Chest Press (3 sets of 12–15 reps)

-For this, you will lie down on the ground with your shoulders on a bosu ball and a sandbag on your chest.
+To perform this exercise, lie down with your shoulders on a Bosu ball and a sandbag on your chest.

-You then do the standard bench press movement, and you’ll notice that your body will constantly try to correct the balance.
+Execute the standard bench press movement, and you'll observe your body constantly adjusting for balance.

 2. Spiderman Plank (3 sets to failure)

-For this, you’ll get into the standard plank position and then pull your knees up to your chest one at a time.
+To perform this exercise, start in the standard plank position and pull your knees up to your chest one at a time.

 3. Heavy Sandbag Carry (3 sets of 30 yards)